rgeraldporter/rgeraldporter.github.io/_posts/2017-02-22-block-scope-is-not-an-iife.md

 feature: /assets/img/tychoInst6.gif
 ---

-The advent of "ES6" Javascript brought many game-changing features that were desperately needed in the language.
+The advent of [ES6 Javascript](http://es6-features.org/){:target="_blank"} brought many game-changing features that were desperately needed in the language.
 The introduction of `let` and `const` are especially important, as they allowed for better control over variables and scoping.

 Another celebrated new feature was the introduction of **block scoping**, which allows you to wrap any arbitrary piece of code in braces to indicate, well, a block scope.

-Countless [guides](https://jack.ofspades.com/es6-iife-with-fat-arrow-functions/){:target="_blank"} [out there](http://wesbos.com/es6-block-scope-iife/){:target="_blank"} [tout this](https://medium.freecodecamp.com/5-javascript-bad-parts-that-are-fixed-in-es6-c7c45d44fd81#.pvazi981g){:target="_blank"} [as the successor](http://www.benmvp.com/learning-es6-block-level-scoping-let-const/){:target="_blank"} to the **immediately-invoked function expression** (IIFE), which if true, would be worth celebrating as this method is a bit awkward looking.
+Countless [guides](https://jack.ofspades.com/es6-iife-with-fat-arrow-functions/){:target="_blank"} [out there](http://wesbos.com/es6-block-scope-iife/){:target="_blank"} [tout this](https://medium.freecodecamp.com/5-javascript-bad-parts-that-are-fixed-in-es6-c7c45d44fd81#.pvazi981g){:target="_blank"} [as the successor](http://www.benmvp.com/learning-es6-block-level-scoping-let-const/){:target="_blank"} to the **immediately-invoked function expression** (IIFE) -- normally used to isolate the scope of a given block of Javascript.
+If block scoping really did fully replaces the IIFE, this would be worth celebrating as the IIFE method is a bit awkward looking.

-What most guides don't mention however, is that the IIFE and the block scope not actually equal.
+What most guides don't mention however, is that the IIFE and the block scope are not exactly equivalent.

 ## Leaky functions